 It happens in every family at one time or another.
 You have a parenting schedule in place that seems to be working pretty well with everyone’s schedules.
-Then one day, your child simply refuses to follow it.
+Then one day, your child refuses to follow it.

 It can be baffling and upsetting for both parents when this happens.